augustss/verse-semantics/Book/docs/05_control.md

 # Control Flow

 Every program has a natural rhythm to its execution, a sequence in which instructions are processed and decisions are made.
 In Verse, this flow is more than just a mechanical progression through lines of code - it's a carefully orchestrated dance between different types of expressions, each contributing to the overall behavior of your program.
-Understanding how to control this flow, structure your code into meaningful blocks, and document your thinking through comments is essential to mastering Verse.

 ## Code Blocks